-This can be used in situations where you are very sure about your deductions and believe there are no other possibilities.
+The past modal verb form with “must” can be used in situations where you are very sure about your deductions and believe there are no other possibilities.
 It has a similar structure to “might/may have” but with much stronger certainty.

 MUST + HAVE + PAST PARTICIPLE

 Here are some examples of must as a past modal verb expressing sure deductions/beliefs:

 - Karen is late – she must have missed her train. (no other explanation is possible)